retostauffer/wetterturnier-backend/README.md

 you can try to install the *pywetterturnier* package.
 This is locted within this repository in PythonPackage.

-> python setup.py install
+> 'python setup.py install'

 This should automatically install all necessary dependencies for the *pywetterturnier* package.
 However, I had some troubles as a package called *astral* could not be installed.
 In this case you can easily install it manually:

-> pip install astral
+> 'pip install astral'

 ## Some of the major script files and what they do